 Offbeat Places To Visit In North India

 Lansdowne is a quaint and serene hill station that tops the list of the not so popular destinations of north India.
 But if you are looking for the best places to visit in north India with friends, this offbeat destination is a perfect choice.
+It makes for the perfect destination for those seeking merely peace and tranquility away from the hustle and bustle of the city.
 You can go for a trek, take a stroll, chill out, or laze around – the choice is yours.

 Key attractions: St Mary Church, Tip n Top, Bhulla Lake, and War Memorial